arvis00/Eshop-react/README.md

+To run the app follow the steps:
+- download the repo
+- yarn install
+- yarn start

 Eshop demo page written in React using Redux, Router, Components.

 - you can create a new product with description, price and quantity (for admins)